JaysonBucket/Copilot-Chat-Safe-AI-Learning-Path/README.md

 It's meant to educate the broad organization in basic workplace AI topics, foundational considerations as well as where to find and how to use Copilot Chat.

 - Voiceovers created with https://freereadtext.com/ (great service, thanks to everyone making this possible)
-- SCORM // HTML course has been created with Spring Suite 11 (Test Version) => watermark displayed within the course -> setup
+- SCORM // HTML course has been created with Spring Suite 11 (Test Version) => watermark displayed within the course -> setup with your own, licensed LMS tool to prevent watermark

 Have a hands-on try at [https://www.jaysons.dev](https://jaysons.dev/)

 - You will find the source file as PPTX within the repository
-- also all voiceovers are available to use

 - currently only an English version is available
 - working on a German version